cfsamson/embedded-stemma-soil-sensor/README.md

 Since this library relies on [rppal](https://github.com/golemparts/rppal/tree/master/src) for the I2C communication it won't work with other boards than the Raspberry Pi series boards as it is right now.

+## Requirements

+This library should build on the following targets:

+  - armv7-unknown-linux-gnueabihf
+  - armv7-unknown-linux-musleabihf
+  - aarch64-unknown-linux-gnu